borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 your zabbix instance to notify and perform escalations based on the zabbix configuration.
 The `states` list will choose which states to trigger on.
 Each state can have its own custom values configured.
 These values are populated in the item data in zabbix.
-If none are provided, will use the default.
+If none are provided, it will use the default.

 An example configuration is shown here with all the available options.